spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-dynamic-store-feature.md

 Since implementation dynamic multistore features you can define region or store by domains or by headers.
 We recommend defining region by domains, which is supported by default for dynamic store.

-{% info_block infoBox "Recomedations for changing domain name" %}
+{% info_block infoBox "Recommendations for changing domain name" %}

-For example, you have an existing store that uses the domain de.spryker.shop.
-With the integration of Dynamic Store, you have also started using the domain eu.spryker.shop.
-We recommend making de.spryker.shop a mirror of eu.spryker.shop to preserve the availability of old links in search engines.
+We recommend making de.mysprykershop.com a mirror of eu.mysprykershop.com to preserve the availability of old links in search engines.

 {% endinfo_block %}

 2. Enable dynamic store feature